Viktor Stålberg: New York Rangers (2015–2016)

-On 1 July 2015, with ambition to reclaim his status in the NHL, Stålberg was signed to a one-year contract with the New York Rangers.
-Having made the Rangers opening night roster for the 2015–16 season, Stålberg enjoyed early offensive success, securing a role on the checking line.
-In 75 games with the Rangers, Stålberg contributed with 9 goals and 20 points.
+On 1 July 2015, with the ambition to reclaim his status in the NHL after the Predators bought out the remainder of his previous deal, Stålberg was signed to a one-year $1.1 million contract with the New York Rangers.
+Despite an early season concussion on 24 October 2015 against the Philadelphia Flyers from a hit by Flyers' defenseman Radko Gudas, causing him to miss the next two games, Stålberg enjoyed early offensive success, securing a role on the checking line and occasional time on the team's penalty killing unit as the season went on.
+In 75 games for the 2015–16 season with the Rangers, Stålberg contributed with nine goals, 11 assists and 20 points.
+He was held pointless in all five games in the Rangers first round exit in five games in the 2016 playoffs against the Pittsburgh Penguins.